Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Discussion

-In this work we analyzed the applicability of a simple spectral bound (\ref{eq:threshold-H}) for percolation on general graphs, directed or undirected.
-We generalized this bound to heterogeneous site percolation, constructed a number of related bounds in terms of weighted adjacency and Hashimoto matrices, and analyzed the applicability of such a bound when a sequence of finite digraphs converges to an infinite graph around some point.
+We constructed several bounds for heterogeneous percolation on general graphs, directed or undirected.
+We obtained explicit expressions for finite and infinite (di)graphs, and, in two cases, analyzed the continuity of the bounds in the infinite-graph limit.
+Most bounds are obtained from the non-back\-tracking path expansion, and formulated in terms of appropriately weight\-ed Hashimoto matrices $H_p$.
+While in several cases stronger bounds (e.g., in terms of self-avoiding paths, or using modified Hashimoto matrix as in Ref.~\cite{Radicchi-Castellano-2016}) may be readily available, one main advantage of the results presented here is that spectral radii and norms can be calculated efficiently.

-For a general infinite undirected graph, there are three transitions usually associated with percolation: divergence of the cluster susceptibility, $p_T$, formation of an infinite cluster, $p_c\ge p_T$, and the uniqueness transition, $p_u\ge p_c$.
-The Hashimoto matrix gives upper bounds for all three of these: $p_T\le 1/\bargr H$ (Theorem \ref{th:out-cluster-infinite}), $p_c\le 1/\gr H$ (Theorem \ref{th:general-percolation-bound}), and $p_u\le 1/\rltwo H$ (Theorem \ref{th:connectivity-bound-infinite}).
-In addition, for $p<1/\rltwo(H)$ we guarantee that connectivity decays exponentially with the distance.
+For a general infinite undirected graph, there are three transitions usually associated with percolation: divergence of the cluster susceptibility, formation of an infinite cluster, and the uniqueness transition.
+Bounds for all three transitions are formulated in terms of the weighted Hashimoto matrix, see Theorems \ref{th:out-cluster-infinite}, \ref{th:general-percolation-bound}, and Corollary \ref{th:nice-uniqueness-bound}.
+These bounds also apply for directed- or strong-cluster percolation on digraphs.
+In addition, the condition $\rltwo(H_p)<1$ guarantees that connectivity on an infinite digraph decays exponentially with the distance.

-We have analyzed percolation in a sequence of finite graphs ${\cal G}^{(t)}$ converging to a given infinite graph ${\cal G}$ around an origin.
-The spectral radius is a property of the graph ${\cal G}$, while the finite-graph bounds on the cluster susceptibility (Corollary \ref{th:chi-out-bound-H}) and site connectivity (Corollary \ref{th:undir-connectivity-bound-H}) depend on the properties of the Perron-Frobenius eigenvectors associated with $H^{(t)}$.
-With $p<1/\rho (H^{(t)})$, bounds for in-/out-cluster susceptibilities are proportional to the height ratios of the left/right PF vectors.
-These bound go over continuously to those of the infinite graph: in any locally-convergent sequence of graphs where the height ratios of the PF vectors associated with $H^{(t)}$ remain uniformly bounded (Theorem \ref{th:rho-limit-gamma-bounded}).

-To get exponential decay of correlations in a finite graph for $p<1/\rho(H^{(t)}$, see Corollary \ref{th:undir-connectivity-bound-H}, we needed a much weaker condition: the ratio of the components of PF vectors associated with each directed bond and its inverse should be bounded.
-The latter bound is guaranteed by a condition of \emph{local strong connectivity} of the OLG associated with the graph, see Lemma \ref{th:lemma-local-str-connectivity}.
-Basically, a graph should have short cycles in some vicinity of every vertex.
-Again, this bound goes continuously to that of an infinite graph if one takes an increasing sequence of finite subgraphs with locally-strongly-connected OLGs (Corollary \ref{th:subgraph-sequence-local}).